ojilles/jilles.net/colophon.md

     * For the engine I use [Jekyll](https://github.com/mojombo/jekyll)
     * I have since modified Jekyll quite a bit, particularly the build system, based on [Rake](http://martinfowler.com/articles/rake.html)
     * JavaScript, using [jQuery](http://jquery.com/) in combination with [Google Closure](http://code.google.com/closure/) to compile my own JavaScript's
-    * Thanks to the completely backwards native ftp client on Mac OS X, I'm using NcFTP to deploy to production
 * The production environment
     * Hosted by one.com
     * [Disqus](http://disqus.com/) for the commenting system, where enabled